Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: Introduction

 \section{Introduction}

-Reasoning is a highly intellectual human activity that requires the integration of deductive logic, pattern recognition, and creative problem decomposition to address complex challenges, which is regarded as a significant milestone towards Artificial General Intelligence (AGI)~\citep{sun2025survey}.
+Reasoning over complex mathematical problems requires the integration of deductive logic, pattern recognition, and creative problem decomposition.
 In recent years, large reasoning models (LRMs) have made substantial progress in mathematical reasoning, driven primarily by techniques such as Chain-of-Thought (CoT) \citep{Zhang2022AutomaticCO, Wang2023PlanandSolvePI} and Reinforcement Learning from Verifiable Rewards (RLVR) \citep{Shao2024DeepSeekMathPT, Yue2025DoesRL, Zeng2025SimpleRLZooIA}.
 Along with the increasing reasoning capabilities of LRMs, a clear trend is that LRMs are being allocated more thinking budgets for more difficult problems to support exploration of larger solution spaces and trial-and-error processes \citep{Zhou2022LeasttoMostPE, Aggarwal2025L1CH}.

 However, hardware and data limitations have made unlimited scaling of context length infeasible.
-Currently, state-of-the-art (SOTA) reasoning models typically support a maximum context length of only 64k or 128k tokens \citep{yang2025qwen3, interns1, Comanici2025Gemini2P}, insufficient for ultra-challenging problems such as those in International Mathematical Olympiads (IMO) \footnote{\url{https://imo2025.au}}.
+Currently, state-of-the-art (SOTA) reasoning models typically support a maximum context length of only 64k or 128k tokens \citep{yang2025qwen3, interns1, interns1pro, Comanici2025Gemini2P}, insufficient for ultra-challenging problems such as those in International Mathematical Olympiads (IMO) \footnote{\url{https://imo2025.au}}.
 Figure \ref{fig: teaser}(a) illustrates the logarithmic growth of the required context length with increasing difficulty of the problem, highlighting the mismatch between the existing capacity limits and practical demands.
-Although resource investment can marginally raise this context ceiling, developing a cost-effective paradigm to meet context requirements is more compelling \citep{Li2025WebThinkerEL, Ke2025ASO}.
+Although resource investment can marginally raise this context ceiling, developing a cost-effective paradigm to meet context requirements is more compelling \citep{Li2025WebThinkerEL, Ke2025ASO, hua2025imitation}.

 Some studies have explored multi-round interaction \citep{Motwani2024MALTIR} or parallel decoding \citep{Zhang2024ReSTMCTSLS} to perform long logical deduction in mathematical reasoning.
 Furthermore, \citet{huang2025gemini} introduced self-reflective with prompt engineering, allowing models to identify flaws in intermediate reasoning steps and refine the results.
 Nevertheless, these approaches still confine problem-solving to a single reasoning cycle (even with internal iterations) rather than building cumulatively upon prior reasoning trajectories, which limits their capacity to leverage historical explorations for further in-depth deduction \citep{Wang2025ASO}.
 Alternatively, formal language–based search \citep{Ren2025DeepSeekProverV2AF, chen2025seed, Zhou2025SolvingFM} shows some promise: by maintaining a structured repository to store and reuse intermediate results, they reduce reliance on model context length.
 However, the proof verification and state traversal demand extensive iterations, leading to high computational and search overhead.
 Moreover, formal systems require translating informal descriptions into formal logic, introducing additional costs and hindering the interaction between AI and humans.